-VNIC templates can be created with additional properties such as bandwidth limits, CPU fanout etc. Refer to your Oracle Solaris network documentation on how to accomplish this.
-These additional properties, if any, are also applied to VMs which bridge using the VNIC template.
+VNIC templates can be created with additional properties such as bandwidth limits and CPU fanout.
+Refer to your Oracle Solaris network documentation for details.
+The additional properties are also applied to VMs which bridge using the VNIC template.

-9.16 Configuring Multiple Host-Only Network Interfaces on Oracle Solaris Hosts
+9.14 Configuring Multiple Host-Only Network Interfaces on Oracle Solaris Hosts ifconfig vboxnet0 unplumb